Associate Dean: P. Stansbie

 Nonprofit Leadership graduate certificate

 Master of Public Administration: National Association of Schools of Public Affairs and Administration (NASPAA).

 Social Work Program: Council on Social Work Education (CSWE); Educational Policy and Accreditation Standards (EPAS).

-School of Criminal Justice: Michigan Commission on Law Enforcement Standards (MCOLES) approved Police Academy
+School of Criminal Justice: Police academy approved by the Michigan Commission on Law Enforcement Standards (MCOLES)

 Secondary Admission for Undergraduates

 There is a secondary admission to the Bachelor of Social Work program.
 See the Social Work Academic Program section of the catalog for more information.